-You should deep-fry these empanadas since they work better this way.
+You should deep-fry corn empanadas since they work better this way.
 If you bake them, there's a good chance they'll dry out and crack.

 If your empanadas are cracking, it's because the dough is drying out.
 Try making 2-3 at a time.